-Kelly Folse, a 35-year old veterinarian in Jefferson Parish, Louisiana, was arrested for aggravated cruelty to animals, illegal discharge of a firearm, and drug charges after police searched her home following the shooting death of her neighbor’s 15-month old dog, Bruizer.
+Kelly Folse, a 35-year old veterinarian in Jefferson Parish, Louisiana, was arrested in December for aggravated cruelty to animals, illegal discharge of a firearm, and drug charges after police searched her home following the shooting death of her neighbor’s 15-month old dog, Bruizer.

 Bruizer was rushed to the Abadie Veterinary Hospital, coincidentally, the same veterinary hospital where Folse worked, where she’d been a volunteer in her teens before earning her veterinary license 7 years ago.
 “Entrance wound was right in the back of his head exit wound was right through the eye,” said Dr. Scott Abadie.

 Veterinarians at the clinic were unable to save Bruizer who died the following day.

 Prior to Bruizer’s death, Folse reportedly made numerous threats to the dog and for months had sent angry text messages to his owner complaining of his barking, making her a prime suspect in the shooting.

 When police searched Folse’s home, they found anti-anxiety medication diazepam, better known by the brand name Valium, and methacarbomol, a muscle relaxant, both drugs for which Folse did not have prescriptions, adding drug charges to her list of crimes.

 When asked how someone capable of the heinous killing an animal got a job at his animal hospital, Dr. Abadie said, “she never showed any signs of anything like that before.
 We are just devastated by what happened I’ve been opened for 27 years.
 We’ve always done good quality veterinary medicine in a compassionate environment and my sympathies go out to the family of Bruzer because I know they are devastated.”